 Each lesson generally includes some introductory and wrap up materials (in the form of powerpoints or advice to instructors), as well as specific data sets and exercises designed for student analysis and manipulation.
 Some lessons require physical samples (e.g., petrographic hand samples and/or thin sections), which will be provided upon request (pending availability - we have a limited supply).
 Other lessons provide detailed instructions about how to set-up simple in-class experiments to convey concepts, and how to relate these to geologic processes.
 Some of the mini-lessons have fairly substantial advice about assessing students' achievements, and we are interested to know how well those work for you.
 Others have only preliminary assessment materials, and we invite you to share with us student assessment techaniquest that you develop, try out, and evaluate during your use of the mini-lessons.
 Some of these may be incorporated into the final version of the mini-lesson with your permission.

 Note, although upper-level undergraduate students are the main target of these exercises, you will find that some of the materials can be adapted to accommodate other levels of experience as well; however, you may need to provide a bit more introductory material.
 Again, we are very interested in hearing how you have used the mini-lessons, adapted them for different courses, and how they worked.

 As noted above, we are extremely interested in receiving your feedback about the mini-lessons: e.g., their ease of use, student's grasp of the material and concepts (before and after), any modifications you introduced, and specific assessments of student achievements.
 Your comments and feedback will help us refine and improve these mini-lessons for final public dissemination.
-To facilitate your feedback, we have prepared survey and feedback forms - a long and a short form.
+To facilitate your feedback, we have prepared survey and feedback forms as an online form or it can be submitted as a Word document.
 We encourage you to fill one of these out following your application of the mini-lessons.